• Sign In

 Understanding IUCN Classifications

-• Extinct (EX) – Species for which no living individuals remain anywhere.
+• Extinct (EX): no living individuals remain

 Copiapoa slowly dying once retreating fog oases deprive them of vital moisture

-Edaphic Specialists: The Most Iconic Copiapoa
+The Most Iconic Copiapoa: Edaphic Specialists

 Rare and Ecologically Refined